input-output-hk/marlowe-cardano/doc/marlowe/tutorials/javascript-embedding.rst

 In Haskell, constant boolean observations are represented by ``TrueObs`` and ``FalseObs``, and constant integer values are represented by ``Constant`` followed by an ``Integer``.
-In JavaScript and TypeScript you can also use these constructors, but you don’t have to, because the Observation type is overloaded to also accept the native JavaScript booleans, and functions that in Haskell take a ``Value``, in JavaScript they take an ``EValue`` instead, and ``EValue`` is defined as follows:
+In JavaScript and TypeScript you can also use these constructors, but you don't have to, because the Observation type is overloaded to also accept the native JavaScript booleans, and functions that in Haskell take a ``Value``, in JavaScript they take an ``EValue`` instead, and ``EValue`` is defined as follows: